-- (a) the identification of the facility or part, stating its general character, purpose, nominal capacity and geographic location, and the name and address to be used for routine business purposes; - (b) a description of the general arrangement of the facility or part with reference, to the extent feasible, to the form, location and flow of nuclear material and to the general layout of the important items of equipment which use, produce or process nuclear material; - (c) a description of features of the facility or part relating to material accountancy, containment and surveillance; and - (d) a description of the existing and proposed procedures at the facility or part for nuclear material accountancy and control, with special reference to material balance areas established by the operator, measurements of flow and procedures for physical inventory taking.
+(a) the identification of the facility or part thereof, stating its general character, purpose, nominal capacity and geographic location, and the name and address to be used for routine business purposes;

+- (b) a description of the general arrangement of the facility or part thereof with reference, to the extent feasible, to the form, location and flow of nuclear material and to the general layout of the important items of equipment which use, produce or process nuclear material; - (c) a description of features of the facility or part thereof relating to material accountancy, containment and surveillance; and - (d) a description of the existing and proposed procedures at the facility or part thereof for nuclear material accountancy and control, with special reference to material balance areas established by the operator, measurements of flow and procedures for physical inventory taking.

-Other information relevant to the application of safeguards under this Agreement shall also be provided to the Agency in respect of each facility or part in respect of which design information is provided in accordance with Articles 42 and 43, if so specified in the Subsidiary Arrangements.
-The United Kingdom shall provide the Community and the Agency with supplementary information on the health and safety procedures which the Agency shall observe and with which Agency inspectors shall comply at the facility or part.
+Other information relevant to the application of safeguards under this Agreement shall also be provided to the Agency in respect of each facility or part thereof in respect of which design information is provided in accordance with Articles 41 and 42, if so specified in the Subsidiary Arrangements.
+The United Kingdom shall provide the Agency with supplementary information on the health and safety procedures which the Agency shall observe and with which the inspectors shall comply at the facility or part thereof.

-The Agency shall be provided by the Community with design information in respect of a modification relevant for purposes of safeguards under this Agreement, and shall be informed by the Community of any change in the information provided to it under Article 44, sufficiently in advance for the safeguards procedures to be applied under this Agreement to be adjusted when necessary.
+The United Kingdom shall provide the Agency with design information in respect of a modification relevant for purposes of safeguards under this Agreement, and shall inform the Agency of any change in the information provided to it under Article 43, sufficiently in advance for the safeguards procedures to be applied under this Agreement to be adjusted when necessary.